dipasqualew/docutest/packages/dt-vitest/docs/api/DocutestReporter.md

 ### Generates markdown files based on the contents of the tests

+#### Using expectations

+Users can leverage the 'annotateTest' function to generate an extended 'expect' that will track expectations as 'expect' is called.

+Expectations:
+- Does not generate any errors in stderr
+- Generates the expected document with expectations
+- Contains the filename in the frontmatter

 #### Without using expectations

 Tests can be run using Vitest's 'expect'.